How to Start Repairing Your Credit the DIY Way

-You can pay companies hundreds of dollars a month to repair your credit.
-You are essentially paying these companies to save you time.
+DIY credit repair is free.
+You do the work yourself.
+You can pay companies hundreds of dollars a month to repair your credit, but you are essentially paying these companies to save you time.
 They do not have any special tools or tricks that will repair your credit.
 All you need is the knowledge and patience to perform the same actions for the same results for free.

 First, you need to know where you are now to get to where you need to be.
 You need to have your credit report from all three credit bureaus, Equifax, Experian and TransUnion.
 Once a year you are entitled to your reports from all three credit bureaus for free, at www.annualcreditreport.com or by calling the number 1-877-322-8228.
 This information will provide you with your account types and dates opened, credit limit or loan amount and the account balance and payment history.
 The report also shows credit inquiries and public record, collections, including bankruptcy, tax liens and civil judgments.

 It is important to regularly review your reports for accuracy.
 The credit reporting system is responsible for over 200 millions files, and each month pieces of this data are updated by the billions, this requires a system built on speed and favored over accuracy.
 More than one in five people have found some error on their credit report.
 It is extremely important to review your reports for accuracy.

 - Check your personal information your name, address and social security number.